bane9/rv64gc-emu/README.md

 node rv64gc_emu.js --bios ...
 ```

-Please note that this will be built using the NATIVE_CLI configuration.
+Please note that this will be built using the Native CLI configuration.

 ## Supported platforms